 Frankly, I want to infuse you with confidence and just say, here’s your vaccination against doubt.
 But it doesn’t exist.
 Because you don’t need a vaccination for this one, you need muscle strengthening.

-- You are going to learn how to be independent.
+- You are going to learn how to be independent,

-- You are going to think family-centric, your family.
+- you are going to think family-centric,

-- What does your family need?
+- so what does your family need?

-- What does your child need?
+- and what does your child need?

-Your goal is to help educate your children, And you, Mama, are your child’s greatest advocate.
+Your goal is to help educate your children, and you, Mama, are your child’s greatest advocate.